jeyadev-jd/InstaAnalyzer/README.md

 2.Run the script:
 python insta_analyzer.py

+## 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.